 The National Museum of the Pacific War is dedicated to perpetuating the memory of the Pacific Theater of WWII in order that the sacrifices of those who contributed to our victory may never be forgotten.

 The location of a significant Civil War battlefield, Sabine Pass Battleground State Historic Site honors a small band of Confederate soldiers that prevented Union forces from penetrating the Texas interior in 1863.
 The site features a statue of Confederate Lt.
 Richard “Dick” Dowling and an interpretive pavilion illustrating the story of the battle.

 Built in the High Victorian Italianate style in 1868, the Sam Bell Maxey House State Historic Site in Paris, Texas was the family residence of Sam Bell Maxey, a Mexican War veteran, Confederate general, and two-term U.S. senator.
 Maxey and his wife hosted many distinguished guests in this home, which was commonly regarded as a town social center.

 Step into the welcoming world of one of Texas’ best known statesmen, Sam Rayburn.
 One of the most influential politicians of the 20th century, Rayburn served in the U.S. Congress for 48 years.
-His 1916 home, now the Sam Rayburn House Museum, preserves his real stories with original furnishings, candid photographs, and personal belongings.
+His 1916 home, now the Sam Rayburn House State Historic Site, preserves his real stories with original furnishings, photographs, and personal belongings.